barnstee/UA-CloudPublisher/README.md

 * Support for storing configuration files locally or in the cloud
 * Support for Store & Forward during Internet connection outages

+## Usage
+Docker containers are automatically built and published.
+Simply run the UA-MQTT-Publisher on a Docker-enabled computer via:

+` docker run -p 80:80 ghcr.io/barnstee/ua-mqtt-publisher:main`

+And then point your browser to <http://yourIPAddress>.

+### Persisting Settings
+UA-MQTT-Publisher settings and published nodes configuration can be persisted in the Cloud across Docker container restarts by running:

+` docker run -e STORAGE_TYPE="Azure" -e STORAGE_CONNECTION_STRING="yourAzureBlobStorageConnectionString" -p 80:80 ghcr.io/barnstee/ua-mqtt-publisher:main`

+And then point your browser again to <http://yourIPAddress>.

 ## Optional Environment Variables
 * LOG_FILE_PATH - path to the log file to use.
 Default is ./Logs/UA-MQTT-Publisher.log.
 * STORAGE_TYPE - type of storage to use for settings and configuration files.
 Current options are "Azure".
 Default is local file storage (within the container).